 That is debt settlement: Offering to pay a smaller lump sum in exchange for erasing your debt.
 You can call up your creditor yourself and make them an offer.
 You can hire a lawyer to handle the offer for you (a bankruptcy lawyer would be a good choice).
 Or you can hire a debt settlement company.

-Here’s a story I did on debt settlement in August ’09.
+Here’s a story I did on debt settlement years ago in August of 2009.
 Check it out, then we’ll go into a little more detail.

 Dealing with Debt: Debt Settlement